 Hydrographic Regions generally coincide with drainage basin boundaries of major river systems and their tributaries.
 Within the Great Basin hydrographic province, there are 14 hydrographic regions.
-Within project areas, there are two hydrographic regions-the Carson River Basin and the Central Region.
+Within project areas, there are four hydrographic regions-the Carson River Basin and the Central Region, with relatively smaller overlap with the Humboldt River Basin and the Walker River Basin.